It is

 While it is

-possible for Oracle9i to detect the average row length for segments in a
+possible for Oracle to detect the average row length for segments in a

-bitmap managed tablespace, Oracle9i has no way of predicting how much
+bitmap managed tablespace, Oracle has no way of predicting how much

 space to reserve of each data block for row expansion.
 This is because

 with SQL UPDATE statements.
-Logic dictates that Oracle9i must examine the
+Logic dictates that Oracle must examine the

 updated row length for every UPDATE and relocate the row if it would chain